ceregousa/slate/source/includes/_memory bank.md

 }
 ```

-This endpoints retrieves the items in the memory bank for a given set/series.
+These endpoints retrieve the items in the memory bank for a given set/series.

 ### HTTP Request